agarbato/unicloud/README.md

 <br>

-## The first Sync
+## Sync

 If you never used unison you should have a look first at [unison doc](https://www.cis.upenn.edu/~bcpierce/unison/download/releases/stable/unison-manual.html) to better understand how it works and why it's better than other sync tools.
 It's been around since 1998 but it's still an active project and people still rely on it to secure their files.
 When you add a large share folder unison needs to index first your files.
-The first sync could take a while but this is totally normal, once the index is in place
+The first sync could take a while but this is totally normal, once the index is in place you will notice the next syncs will be very fast even for a very large folder.

-you will notice the next syncs will be very fast even for a very large folder.
+The default sync interval is 300s (5mins).
+I suggest to avoid a sync interval smaller than 60seconds.

 <br>